9o9asma/Data-science-course-SDAIA/README.md

 #  Analysis Preparation on  COVID-19 datasets

+# Introduction
 Coronavirus disease (COVID-19) is an infectious disease caused by a newly discovered coronavirus.
 Most people infected with the COVID-19 virus will experience mild to moderate respiratory illness and recover without requiring special treatment.
 Older people, and those with underlying medical problems like cardiovascular disease, diabetes, chronic respiratory disease, and cancer are more likely to develop serious illness.

- In this project, I want to specify the most affected countries in one day, different features, to calculation maximum, minimum, mean for Confirmed, Deaths, Recovered and Active, check missing values, Separate dates to see how many days, how many months, how many years.
+# Problem
+- Identify the maximum, minimum, median for the Confirmed, Deaths, Recovered, Active
+-  Compare between Deaths and Active
+-  How many the Total Corona Virus Active vs Recovered Recovered
+-  Visualize the missingness issue in the dataset and heck missing values
+-  How many days, how many months, how many years in the dataset?
+-  How to predict active cases per month?

 # Dataset Description

 The data source from kaggle and contains 10 columns and 490,69 rows.
 The data contains the following columns: